 A neighbourhood isn't just a place.
 It's a group of people who call that place home.
 And because they share a home, they also share a connection to one another.
-The Neighbourhood Small Grants program was created to make those connections stronger.
+The Neighbourhood Small Grants (NSG) program was created to make those connections stronger.

 Funded by the Vancouver Foundation, the program operates in communities throughout British Columbia.
 In Richmond, it's proudly administered by RCRG.